 Hurricane María exposed massive vulnerabilities in the Island's health care infrastructure and resulted in the deaths of thousands of people as a direct and indirect outcome of the hurricane.
 The Transformation and Innovation in the Wake of Devastation: An Economic and Disaster Recovery Plan for Puerto Rico plan states, "The hurricanes exacerbated these challenges by making health and social services harder to obtain and delaying or interrupting care, which contributed to deaths after the hurricanes.
-Damage to buildings and electrical, water, and communications infrastructure closed medical and social service facilities and affected health and social service agencies' ability to operate."
-The reconstruction of comprehensive health care facilities is a primary component of recovery.
+Damage to buildings and electrical, water, and communications infrastructure closed medical and social service facilities and affected health and social service agencies' ability to operate."163 The reconstruction of comprehensive health care facilities is a primary component of recovery.
 Facilities like the Medical Center of Puerto Rico (Centro Médico) area represent an identified pilot project that may be implemented by the P3/PRDOH.
 The Comprehensive Cancer Center and specialized facilities continue to be in high demand for a population that is medically underserved.
-The P3/PRDOH may leverage private investment in comprehensive medical center complexes like the Medical Center of Puerto Rico, the Comprehensive
+The P3/PRDOH may leverage private investment in comprehensive medical center complexes like the Medical Center of Puerto Rico, the Comprehensive Cancer Center and others by investing in public facilities needed to restore medical center campuses.
+These may be streets, drainage, lighting, water, and sewer improvements needed to set the stage for private investment, as well as resilience improvements to public and critical facilities themselves, such as those improvements needed to ensure continuity of operations for the provision of health care.

-164 Link to plan: http://www.p3.pr.gov/assets/pr-transformation-innovation-plan-congressional-submission-080818.pdf August 8, 2018; see page 122.
+163 Link to plan: https://recovery.pr/documents/pr-transformation-innovation-plan-congressional-submission-080818.pdf, August 8, 2018; see page 122.